 During nesting season, you can give your bluebirds a few mealworms (Tenebrio molitor) or black soldier fly larvae once or twice a day.
-You can buy mealworms dried or live, or raise your own.
-A dozen or so mealworms, offered each morning and evening in a bowl or feeder is enough for a pair of birds.
+A dozen or so worms or larvae, offered each morning and evening in a bowl or feeder is enough for a pair of birds.
 And you can raise that to 50 to 100 at each offering when there are nestlings.
 Put the worms in the shade and where ants won't get them.
 For proper bone development, a bird's diet should provide about a 2:1 ratio of calcium to phosphorous.
 Fly larvae has a 1:55 calcium to phosphorous ratio.
 And mealworms average only 0.26:1.
 So go easy on the mealworms unless you dust them with calcium powder before feeding them.
 A variety of wild caught food is the best diet for growing nestlings, with larvae or worms only fed as a small supplement.

 This well-made (and easy to clean) bluebird feeder was designed for Eastern Bluebirds, so the openings are a bit small for Western and Mountain Bluebirds.
 However, there is an easy way to widen the openings: With a pair of pliers, gently "pinch" every other opening on each row of mesh, being careful not to damage the coating on the mesh.